smunozan/datamex_082020/module-1/python-project/README.md

 ## Game Design

+In this game, you have to jump the viruses that are coming, you can use the space key to jump.

+As far as you go, it will get more difficult.

+Good luck!

 ### Game Map

 ![Game Map](example.PNG)

-### Game Narratives

-In this game, you have to jump the viruses that are coming, you can use the space key to jump.
-As far as you go, it will get more difficult.

 ---

-## Suggested Ways to Get Started

-How to play?
+## HOW TO PLAY?

 1. Install Python (https://www.python.org/downloads/) and Pygame (https://www.pygame.org/wiki/GettingStarted) in your computer